Ash Barty retires from tennis at age 25; won 3 Grand Slams

 She played professional cricket back home in Australia, then eventually picked up a racket once again and returned to her other sport.

+But she hasn’t played a tournament since being presented with her Australian Open trophy by seven-time Grand Slam singles champion Evonne Goolagong Cawley, her mentor and Indigenous and Australian tennis icon, after a straight-sets final victory over Danielle Collins.

+“I am so supportive of Ash that she does what makes her happy,” Goolagong Cawley told The Associated Press.
+“I can’t wait to see what happens in the next chapter of Ash’s life, and what helps her achieve her dreams.”

-She won 15 tour-level titles in singles and another 12 in doubles since first turning pro in 2010.
+Barty won 15 tour-level titles in singles and 12 in doubles since first turning pro in 2010.
 She spent 121 weeks at No. 1 in the rankings, including the last 114 in a row.

 Her announcement was all the more stunning from an on-court perspective given her recent run of success: Barty had won 25 of her last 26 matches and three of her past four events.